bansarinejad/Climate_change_AI_applications/data/datasheet.md

 The information about the dataset has been published on ArXiv (https://arxiv.org/abs/2208.04360) and the data is available for download online (https://aistudio.baidu.com/aistudio/competition/detail/152/0/datasets)

-The data used in this notebook contains information from the wind turbines for a range of 245 days and consists of two separate .csv files.
+The data used in this notebook contains information from the wind turbines for a range of 245 days.

 ## Composition